shashiguru/OtpGeneratorAndValidator/README.md

 # OTP Generator And Validator Assesment
   This application is used to generate the Otp and validate the Otp.

+  ## Architecture and tech stack
+    1. This application is implemented with Microservice architecture and repository pattern with below technologies.
+      a. .Net Core 6.0
+      b.
+Entity Framework 7.0.4
+      c.
+FluentValidation 11.5.1
+      d. xunit 2.4.2
+      e.
+FakeItEasy 7.3.1
+    2. Integration of swagger for API documentation and testing the end points.

   ## Setup and Run
     1. Clone repository from given source control url(GitHub).
     2. After cloning, build your application.